 Common Small Business Tax Deductions

-As a small business owner, there are many deductions you can take to lower the amount of taxes you need to pay.
+As a small business owner, you will have lots of expenses.
+Luckily, there are many deductions you can take to lower the amount of taxes you need to pay.
 Taking tax deductions on eligible business expenses lowers your taxable income, and in turn, lowers your tax liability.

 Here’s a list of things you might already be paying for that may be eligible for a deduction: